Priscilla

 Notable People Named Priscilla

-Priscilla Ann Presley is an American businesswoman and actress, known for her role in the Naked Gun film trilogy and as the ex-wife of the late American singer Elvis Presley.
+Priscilla Presley is an American businesswoman and actress, known for her marriage to Elvis Presley and her roles in the Naked Gun series and Dallas.

-Priscilla Ahn is an American singer, songwriter, and multi-instrumentalist known for her single "Dream" from her debut album, A Good Day, and her move to Los Angeles to pursue a music career.
+Priscilla Ahn is an American singer-songwriter who released her debut single "Dream" in 2008 after moving to Los Angeles to pursue her music career.

-Priscilla Shirer is an American author, motivational speaker, actress, and Christian media personality, known for her work in evangelism and as the daughter of Dallas mega-church pastor Tony Evans.
+Priscilla Shirer is an American author, motivational speaker, actress, and evangelist, and the daughter of pastor Tony Evans.

-Priscilla White was a pioneering figure in diabetes treatment and a founding member of the Joslin Diabetes Center.
+Priscilla White pioneered diabetes treatment during pregnancy and for type 1 diabetes as a founding member of the Joslin Diabetes Center.

-Priscilla Fane, Countess of Westmorland - Priscilla Anne Fane, Countess of Westmorland, was a British linguist and artist.
+Priscilla Fane, Countess of Westmorland - Priscilla Anne Fane, Countess of Westmorland, was a British linguist and artist, also known as Lady Burghersh from 1811 to 1841.

 Lucia Estrella Mendoza